 Commissioned by the Japanese International Cooperation Agency (JICA) and LIGHT-F, Australia’s Back2Back: Research & Design Founder, Dr. Jo’Anne Langham & Information Designer Beatrice McAlister, and DECIDIUM’s Chrystia Chudczak worked with 60 Karachi women from low-income & low-resource communities using design thinking techniques coupled with LEGO® Serious Play to re-imagine financial sustainability and independence.
 Taking place at the University of Karachi’s Institute for Business Administration (IBA), a culturally safe bilingual environment (Urdu & English) was created enabling 20 inter-generational female-based home workers, living in the Baldia & Maripur Karachi neighbourhoods, to build LEGO® models depicting current financial challenges.
 The women unpacked their current & desired relationship to money, family & business finances.
 A custom built NUREVA Span™ digital collaborative canvas was used by participants to photograph and post images of personal and group models builds in real-time to document and share.
 Scene-It, a design tool customized for the Pakistani cultural environment by Back2Back, and ethnographic field research, were conducted and compared with LEGO® Serious Play in order to understand how these design techniques contributed to further developing human-centric research and design.
 Insights gathered were used to develop a paper prototype digital financial services application for a Pakistani financial start-up.

-Project will be presented at the virtual dmi: Academic Design Management Conference August 5-6, 2020 at OCAD University in Toronto, Canada.
+Project was presented at the virtual dmi: Academic Design Management Conference August 5-6, 2020 at OCAD University in Toronto, Canada.